John

 Artist Bio:

 John Kitses is a watercolor painter and printmaker.
-He graduated from Rice University in Houston, where he studied painting and printmaking, and has worked in fine art silkscreen printing, photo retouching, publishing, and digital design.
+He graduated from Rice University in Houston, where he studied painting, printmaking, and 16mm animation.
+He then moved to New York City, where he has worked since in fine art silkscreen printing, photo retouching, publishing, and digital design.
 He lives in Jackson Heights, Queens.

-In 2019 he received a grant from the Queens Council on the Arts for “Recovered Landscapes: Newtown Creek,” a series of ten large-scale watercolor panoramas of an environmentally damaged industrial waterway.
-Partial proceeds of the show were donated to the Newtown Creek Alliance, an environmental nonprofit organization.
-In 2023 he received a grant from the New York Foundation for the Arts to fund the production of “Last Days at the Iron Triangle,” a book of risograph prints of watercolors made at Willets Point, an industrial neighborhood in New York threatened by development.
-Copies of the book were distributed to the people who work in Willets Point, whose auto repair shops were being displaced, and who contributed their stories for the book.
+In 2019 Kitses received a grant from the Queens Council on the Arts for “Recovered Landscapes: Newtown Creek,” a series of ten large-scale watercolor panoramas of an environmentally damaged industrial waterway.
+In 2023 he received a grant from the New York Foundation for the Arts to fund the production of “Last Days at the Iron Triangle,” a book of risograph prints of watercolors made at Willets Point.
+He recently published “Under the 7,” a book of views Roosevelt Avenue in Queens, and is currently working on a series of prints for a book of street life along of Queens Boulevard.

 Artist Statement: